bshak519/learning-git/README.md

 # learning-git
-this repo was used to learn from amigoscode
+this repo was used to learn from Amigoscode